Kareem Hunt Player Prop Bets for NFL Week 18 - Cleveland vs. Cincinnati - NewsBreak

 Season Stats

-- Hunt has put up 386 rushing yards on 78 carries (24.1 yards per game) with five touchdowns this season.
+- This season Hunt has racked up 78 carries for 386 yards (24.1 per game) and five touchdowns.

 - He's also caught 22 passes for 174 yards (10.9 per game).